 There are various prescribed ways to increase sattva but many edicts for living a pure life are difficult in our culture.
 The key ones are widely-held rules across cultures, like the golden rule and early to bed.
 The best way though is transcendence; a daily connection to source purifies the physiology & mind, and opens us to spirit (atman) as well.
 Transcendence itself or samadhi triggers the physiological production of Soma (Amrita), a refined product that much increases sattva.
 You may notice it as a sweet taste in the mouth during a deep meditation.
 It also produces a lustre on the skin via ojas.

 4) So, what is the 4th Maya?
 No maya, the absence of maya.
 The recognition that nothing has ever happened.
 No creation, no you and I, nada.
 However, this is not the same thing as neti, neti (not this, not this), the illusion stage.
 Paradoxically, it is this and this but it is neither also.
-It is a wholeness more than everything, more than either being or non-being (which have become recognized as another subtle duality).
+It is a totality more than everything, more than either being or non-being (which have become recognized as another subtle duality).
 It is Brahman, contemplating within itself but never creating, never doing.

 So- not really 4 Mayas, unless we’re counting digitally from 0. 😉